Codecademy/docs/content/cpp/concepts/unordered-set/unordered-set.md

 ---
 Title: 'Unordered Sets'

-# Required; the file name should be the same as the title, but lowercase, with dashes instead of spaces, and all punctuation removed

-Description:

-'Unordered sets are associative containers that store unique elements in no specific order, offering fast retrieval through a hash-based implementation.'
+Description: 'Unordered sets are associative containers that store unique elements in no specific order, offering fast retrieval through a hash-based implementation.'

-# Required; ideally under 150 characters and starts with a noun (used in search engine results and content previews)

 Subjects:
     - 'Computer Science'
     - 'Game Development'
     - 'Developer Tools'

-# Please only use Subjects in the subjects.md file (https://github.com/Codecademy/docs/blob/main/documentation/subjects.md).
-If that list feels insufficient, feel free to create a new Subject and add it to subjects.md in your PR!

 Tags:
     - 'Data Types'
     - 'Hash Maps'
     - 'Sets'

-# Please only use Tags in the tags.md file (https://github.com/Codecademy/docs/blob/main/documentation/tags.md).
-If that list feels insufficient, feel free to create a new Tag and add it to tags.md in your PR!

   CatalogContent:
     - 'learn-c-plus-plus'
     - 'paths/computer-science'

-# Please use course/path landing page slugs, rather than linking to individual content items.
-If listing multiple items, please put the most relevant one first
 ---

 **Unordered sets** are associative containers that store unique elements in no particular order offering fast look-ups, insertions & deletions through a hash table.
-Unlike 'std::set', which maintain elements in a sorted order and uses a binary tree, unordered sets are good for performance, offering consistent time complexity for key operations.
+Unlike `std::set`, which maintain elements in a sorted order and uses a binary tree, unordered sets are good for performance, offering consistent time complexity for key operations.
 If you need elements in a sorted order, please have a look at [Sets](https://www.codecademy.com/resources/docs/cpp/sets), though it has a higher overhead for operations as a result of its tree-based structure.

 ## Syntax